 - 37. Away from the frontlines, families are condemned to ongoing mental anguish by being deprived of knowledge as to the fate and whereabouts of their loved ones as parties to the conflict deny families' right to the truth.
-Over the last four years, the Group of Eminent Experts has investigated numerous cases in which detention was the precursor to torture, sexual violence and the denial of fair trial rights.27 - 38.
-Over the past four years, the Group of Eminent Experts has further investigated disappearances, arbitrary detention and/or torture of journalists, human rights defenders28 and religious minorities,29 practices designed by parties to the conflict to silence their perceived opposition or to punish them for their religious beliefs, and to legitimatize their power through the spread of fear.
+Over the last four years, the Group of Eminent Experts has investigated numerous cases in which detention was the precursor to torture, sexual violence and the denial of fair trial rights.23 - 38.
+Over the past four years, the Group of Eminent Experts has further investigated disappearances, arbitrary detention and/or torture of journalists, human rights defenders (see paras.
+55-61 below) and religious minorities (see paras.
+52-54 below), practices designed by parties to the conflict to silence their perceived opposition or to punish them for their religious beliefs, and to legitimatize their power through the spread of fear.
 The son of a disappeared person stated: "I swear each day felt like a year." - 39.
-During the reporting period, the Group regrettably observed parties to the conflict continuing to perpetrate these intolerable practices.
+During the reporting period, the Group regrettably observed parties to the conflict continuing to perpetrate those intolerable practices.